kaapstorm/samuel/the_story_of_the_wandering_jew.rst

 slightly impossible things, and then extrapolates a plot.
 It mixes in some people who really did exist, like Douglas Adams, with some people who didn't, like Samuel.
-I did that because I want to show you something; I'm using characters and narrative to carry a message.
+I did that because I want to show you something; I'm using characters and narrative to carry a message, and featuring a few real people, places and events adds credibility and makes it easier to remember.
 I'm kind of spoiling the fun a little, but I'm trying to show how Samuel learns how we know things, and what that means for his life.
 Maybe it means something for your life too.

 Can you think of another book that uses the same narrative devices?
 What if some of the things you thought were literal, aren't?
-Would the messages be different?
+Would the messages in that other book be different?

 Dramatis Personae